Mouth tape and nasal strips, done responsibly.

 Performance & Recovery

-Nasal breathing naturally controls airflow, allowing for more efficient oxygen delivery during movement.
-Research in sports physiology shows that nasal breathing helps maintain lower breathing rates and improves carbon dioxide tolerance which are key to endurance, focus, and post-exercise recovery.
+Research in sports physiology shows that nasal breathing can help maintain lower breathing rates and improve carbon dioxide tolerance which are both linked to endurance and focus.

 Jaw & Facial Balance